Skip to main content

 The Human Touch WholeBody 7.1 foregoes traditional tracks and rollers in favor of a 3D FlexGlide orbital massage.
 The brand claims its massagers offer a smoother application of pressure without the pinching or friction that other chairs have.

 Unfortunately, this Human Touch massage chair may have some longevity issues.
 Critical reviewers cite problems with the chair’s fabric not standing up to the massagers and heat for long.
-The small size, lack of plushness, and the permanently reclined angle of the chair itself are also an issue for some users.
+The small size, lack of plushness, and the permanently reclined angle of the chair itself are also issues for some users.
 As one of the more expensive chairs on this list, that’s a bit disappointing.

 Pros